Rinnette/NOAA_StormDB_Analysis/storm_analysis.md

 ```

-## Results
+# Results
-### Question 1: Across the United States, which types of events are most harmful with respect to population health?
+## Question 1: Across the United States, which types of events are most harmful with respect to population health?

 The edited database, **sd_edited**, was used to create a plot showing the events harmful to the population.
-The FATALITIES and INJURIES variables were used to show this.
+As mentioned previously, the FATALITIES and INJURIES variables were used to show this.

-First the injuries were plotted against event type.
+First, the injuries were plotted against event type in a barchart.

 ```r